Culver-Academies/engineering1/mech/TurboPi.md

 You must demonstrate the following movements to your instructor in class with your robot.
 Use the [TurboPi Rotating.pdf](https://drive.google.com/file/d/1CbrnBQZT-vjS1WbPN6FqY1I4YLGYoaZE/view?usp=drive_link) document to program the robot through the **Real VNC Viewer** software.

 **Movements to demonstrate to instructor**
-* Rotate clockwise for 1 second with a speed of 50
+* Rotate clockwise for 1 second with a speed of 50, then stop indefinitely
-* Rotate counterclockwise for 2 seconds with a speed of 25
+* Rotate counterclockwise for 2 seconds with a speed of 25, then stop indefinitely
 * Move forward for 1 sec at speed 50, turn 180 degrees, and move forward (back to the starting point) at speed 100 and stop where you started
-* Make a continuous figure eight approximately 2 feet by four feet using only forward and rotations.
+* Make a **continuous** figure eight approximately 2 feet by four feet using only forward movements and rotations.